-It’s one of those everyday office costs that’s handled by a petty cash system; usually, a cash box full of small change scrunched up receipts and handwritten IOU notes.
+It’s one of those everyday office costs that’s handled by a petty cash system.
+Usually, this is a cash box full of small change, scrunched-up receipts, and handwritten IOU notes.

-A major source of these losses comes from the least managed and monitored form of expenses - petty cash.
+Petty cash is the least managed and monitored form of expenses.
 The lack of top-down monitoring or centralised controls allows errors and fraud to go undetected.

-The way most companies handle petty cash is with the imprest system in which a float of money is allocated to an office to cover any small everyday costs.
+Most companies manage their petty cash fund with the imprest system.
+In this, a float of money is allocated to an office to cover any small everyday costs.
 An employee is chosen to act as the ‘curator’ and keep track of costs, as well as to request a top-up whenever the float falls below a certain level.

-It’s a system that’s designed to work outside of the main accounting process to provide the speed and flexibility required to handle day-to-day spending of a small amount of cash.
+A petty cash system is designed to work outside of the main accounting process.
+It's intended to provide the speed and flexibility required to handle day-to-day spending of a small amount of cash.

 It’s likely that a finance team will only check petty cash whenever a request is made to top up the fund.
 Often, these checks are cursory, owing to the lack of detailed information available.

-With the whole process relying on paperwork and information having to be manually transferred onto spreadsheets, it’s a slow, error-prone and inefficient way to operate.
+With the whole process relying on paperwork and manually transferring information onto spreadsheets, it’s a slow, error-prone, and inefficient way to operate.

 It also places a great deal of responsibility into the hands of curators who often have little or no accountancy training.
 Over time, petty cash setups have a tendency to become chaotic and out-of-control with curators unable to balance costs.

 It creates an area of business costs that finance teams are unable to effectively manage.
-It’s not only the cause of losses but also heightens compliance risks when dealing with the ATO (Australian Taxation Office).
+It’s not only the cause of losses but also heightens compliance risks when dealing with the Australian Taxation Office (ATO).

-It’s to safeguard against these structural problems that more businesses are switching away from traditional petty cash set-ups and moving to faster and more secure digital alternatives.
+To safeguard against these structural problems, more businesses are switching from traditional petty cash set-ups to faster and more secure digital alternatives.

-A system such as webexpenses allows petty cash to be fully integrated into the main expense system - providing exactly the same level of monitoring, control, checks and balances.
+A system such as Webexpenses allows petty cash to be fully integrated into the main expense system.
+This provides exactly the same level of monitoring, control, checks and balances.

 Claimants can convert receipts into a digital form using a smartphone app.
 Policy reminders can also be delivered to them via automated on-screen messages at point-of-entry.

 Another advantage of a digital system is that it’s able to grow and change along with a business.
-A system such as webexpenses is equally effective when used to handle the simple needs of a small start-up or the complexities of a global operation.
+A system such as Webexpenses is equally effective when used to handle the simple needs of a small business or the complexities of global operations.

-Find out how Webexpenses can help your business with a smarter way to take control of petty cash costs by requesting a free demo here.
+Find out how Webexpenses can help your business with a smarter way to take control of petty cash costs by requesting a free demo.